edjfletcher/training-typescript/docs/lessons/session1/es6-exercise.md

+# Session1: Exercise 1
-# Convert this JS script to ES6
+## Convert this JS script to ES6

 This is a message modal.
 It will wrap the message in the HTML required for our model